R5on11c/KLOTZ/docs/buildguide.md

 ## DIODES

-The diodes needs to be soldered on the bottomm of the PCB.
+The diodes needs to be soldered on the bottom of the PCB.
 Pay attention to their orientation:  They have a small line on one side, which should be on the side the arrow on the PCB is facing to.

 <p align="center">
 <picture>